Student Handbook

 BULLYING

-- causes physical or emotional harm to an individual,
+- causes physical or emotional harm to such student or damage to such student’s property,

-- places an individual in reasonable fear of physical or emotional harm, or his or her property,
+- places such student in reasonable fear of harm to himself or herself, or of damage to his or her property,

-- creates a hostile environment at school for the victims,
+- creates a hostile environment at school for such student,

-- infringes on the rights of the victim at school, or
+- infringes on the rights of such student at school, or

-- substantially disrupts the education process or the orderly operation of a school, are subject to appropriate disciplinary action up to and including suspensions, expulsion and/or referral to law enforcement officials.
+- substantially disrupts the education process or the orderly operation of a school.

 Bulletin Boards